GraphingLib/GraphingLib/docs/handbook/scatter_fitting.rst

     Slit width: 3.763 microns

 As a bonus tip, you can use the :meth:`~graphinglib.data_plotting_1d.Scatter.create_slice_x` and :meth:`~graphinglib.data_plotting_1d.Scatter.create_slice_y` methods to create a :class:`~graphinglib.data_plotting_1d.Scatter` object that represents a slice of the original data.
 This can be useful for fitting a function to just part of your data if you measurements are not reliable at all x values.

+It is also possible to use the :meth:`~graphinglib.data_plotting_1d.Scatter.to_desmos` to export the scatter into a Desmos-readable format.
+This can allow easier estimation of the initial guesses for proper fitting.